francisbouvier/cgroups/README.md

 **Cgroup.add(pid)**

-Add the process to all hierarchies of the cgroup.
+Add the process to all hierarchies within the cgroup.

 *pid* is the pid of the process you want to add to the cgroup.